LennonLab/Micro-Encounter/model/ODD/ODD_Protocol.md

 Respiration and activity without growth is not accounted for.

-## Notes on simplex source code
+# Notes on simplex source code
 Our models operate primarily on lists in a programmatic way, e.g., quickly sorting lists, and removing and returning an element from lists with very little overhead.
 Likewise, our models generate and hold a lot of information about all the particles and elements in the system, which can become a computationally intensive task.
 To this end, the modeling coded is written in Python, an easy to read high-level programming language that has many scientific, plotting, and animation libraries.
 Python gives greater control over the operating system than data analysis languages (e.g. R, Matlab) that can be comparatively slow at purely computational tasks and can greatly limit the amount of memory held in any data object, and even fail to import large amounts of data.
 Python can also obtain C-like speeds when implementing certain software, e.g., Cython.
 The output is a broad array of information held in a single csv file.

-## Speed & Memory
+## SPEED & MEMORY
 Our models do not complete until the time series of total abundance values reaches a state of mean reversion (i.e., stationarity).
 Because simplex models can range from quickly flowing systems with high disturbance to barely flowing and highly stable but depleted systems, simulations can potentially take several minutes or more to complete.
 Likewise, the ability to simulate many complex scenarios also allows for very large total abundances, the values of which cannot be predicted *a priori* and can even potentially outstrip a computer's memory.

 Tests of our models' efficiency were ran on a Mid 2010 MacBook Pro (OS X 10.9.5) with a 2.4 GHz Intel Core 2 Duo processor and 4GB of Memory.
 This system probably represents a below average capacity for modern personal computers, which for this study, was desirable as simplex should be able to be ran on both personal computers and high capacity remote servers.
 I present results for time to completion and required memory in the Results.

-#Results
+# Results
-## Unit tests
+## UNIT TESTS
 ### Accuracy and computation

-**Diversity**
+*Diversity*
 Our models pass all unit tests for 15 diversity indices, ensuring that each index returns either the correct calculated value, or 'NaN' if given any values that cannot be used (e.g., negative numbers, string characters, empty lists).

-## Efficiency
+## EFFICIENCY
 ### Results from 100 randomly assembled models

-**Speed & Memory**
+*Speed & Memory*
 Analyses from 100 randomly assembled models can be run using the SpeedMemory.Rmd file located in the results/TestResults directory.

-*Speed*
 On average, our models require 96.60 +- 32.70 seconds to run, had an average total abundance (*N*) of 31,367 +- 879.
 The longest any model took to complete was 49 minutes.
 The shortest any model took to complete was 5.8 seconds.

-*Memory*
 On average, our models required 161 +- 4.3 megabytes of RAM.
 The longest running model requried 261MB of RAM and had generated the greatest total abundance (*N* = 68,808).
 The least amount of memory any model required was 90MB.

-## Products
+## PRODUCTS
 ### Output data

-**SimData.csv**
+*SimData.csv*
 A .csv file where each row is a run of a randomly assembled model and each column holds a piece of data about the system that was modeled (e.g., length, width, mean total abundance, number of incoming resources, etc.).

 ### Animations

-**.avi movie files**
+*.avi movie files*
 Our modeling platform can generate animations of models and store them in various image file formats.
 It does this using the matplotlib animation libary.
 Choosing whether to animate or not animate a model is done by commenting out lines of code in model.py.